Luna — PMDD Pattern Intelligence

 Cycle 3 and beyond — confident insights.

 After three or more cycles confirming the same pattern, Luna shifts to confident recommendations.
-This is the threshold the DSM-5 requires for clinical confirmation — and it's the threshold Luna uses before speaking with confidence.
+This is the threshold the DSM-5 requires for clinical confirmation and the threshold Luna uses before speaking with confidence.

 What Luna will never do